 • Hire one when your product has outgrown the point where the next decision is still obvious.
 Closing that gap is the whole job.

 A fractional product manager is the person who owns your product a few days a week, without joining your payroll.
-I do this work through embedded product leadership at Velonova, and it is the hardest, most interesting version of the job I know.
+I have been doing this work for several years now, and it is the hardest, most interesting version of the job I know.
 You walk in with no title, no team that reports to you, and no authority to fall back on.

 That constraint is the point.
 When you cannot lean on a title, you have to make the priority so obvious that the room moves on its own.
 This post covers what the role actually involves, how it differs from interim and contract work, what it costs, and when hiring one is the right call.